-As part of the Statistical Insights on the Arts series, Kelly Hill will conduct four presentations in 2010-11 for no speaking / preparation fee.
-The four no-fee presentations for 2010-11 have been chosen.
-They are:
+As part of the Statistical Insights on the Arts series, Kelly Hill will conduct four presentations in 2011-12 for no speaking / preparation fee.
+The four no-fee presentations for 2011-12 that have been chosen from 13 proposals are:

-The speaking fee (covering preparation time) is funded by the Department of Canadian Heritage, the Canada Council for the Arts and the Ontario Arts Council in conjunction with funding for the Statistical Insights on the Arts series.
+The speaking fee (covering preparation time) is funded by the Department of Canadian Heritage, the Canada Council for the Arts and the Ontario Arts Council in conjunction with their funding of the Statistical Insights on the Arts series.

 Previous no-fee presentations

 - Visual Arts in Quebec: Artists and Markets, Le regroupement des artistes en arts visuels du Québec, March 2011, Montreal.

 - Toward a Better Understanding of the Arts in the Economy and Civil Society, City of St. John’s, March 2011.

 - Who’s your Audience?
 Performing Arts Attendance and Marketing: A Statistical View, Centre for the Arts, Brock University in partnership with Carousel Players and the City of St. Catharines, March 2011.

 - Telling the stories of the arts: Artists, attendance, engagement, impacts and benefits, City of Barrie, April 2011.